KianVilleno/algorand-nft-mint-next/README.md

-# Standing By Starter - Nextjs & Contenful
+# Standing By Starter - Nextjs & Contentful

 ## What it is